COSIMA/regional-mom6/paper/paper.md

   - mom6
 authors:
   - name: Ashley J. Barnes
-    orcid: 0000-0000-0000-0000
+    orcid: 0000-0003-3165-8676
     equal-contrib: true
     affiliation: "1, 2" # (Multiple affiliations must be quoted)
-  - name: Author Without ORCID
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
-    affiliation: 2
-  - name: Author with no affiliation
-    corresponding: true # (This is how to denote the corresponding author)
-    affiliation: 3
-  - given-names: Ludwig
-    dropping-particle: van
-    surname: Beethoven
-    affiliation: 3

 affiliations:
  - name: Australian National University, Australia
    index: 1
  - name: ARC Centre of Excellence in Climate Extremes, Australia
    index: 2

- - name: Independent Researcher, Country
-   index: 3
-date: 27 Μαρψη 2024
+date: 27 March 2024
 bibliography: paper.bib
 ---

 # Summary

-Modular Ocean Model 6 (MOM6) is a widely used general circulation ocean model developed at the Geophysical Fluid Dynamics Laboratory (GFDL) at Princeton.
+Modular Ocean Model 6 (MOM6) is a widely used general circulation ocean model developed at the Geophysical Fluid Dynamics Laboratory (GFDL) at Princeton `[@Adcroft2019MOM6]`.
 Among other improvements on its predecessor MOM5, this iteration permits open boundary conditions, and MOM6 is subsequently growing in popularity for high resolution regional modelling.
 However, setting up a regional domain can be challenging and time consuming for new users even for the simplest rectangular domains.
 The `regional_mom6` python package automates much of the regridding, metadata encoding, grid generation and other miscellaneous steps, allowing models to be up and running more quickly.

-The `regional_mom6` package takes raw files containing the initial condition, forcing and bathymetry These inputs can be on the Arakawa A,B or C grids, and the package performs the appropriate interpolation using `xESMF` `@zhang:2020` onto the C grid required by MOM6.
+The `regional_mom6` package takes raw files containing the initial condition, forcing and bathymetry.
+These inputs can be on the Arakawa A,B or C grids, and the package performs the appropriate interpolation using `xESMF` `@xesmf` onto the C grid required by MOM6.
 This base grid can either be constucted based on the user's desired resolution and choice of pre-configured options, or the user can provide their own horizontal or vertical grids.
 In either case, the package then handles the coordinates, dimensions, metadata and encoding to ensure that the final input files are in formats expected by MOM6.
 Additionally, the tricky case of a `seam' in the longitude of the raw input data (for instance at -180 and 180) is handled automatically, removing the need for any preprocessing of the data.